bradhowes/swift-grdb-tca/README.md

 ## Schemas

-Unlike the SwiftDataTCA app, there is currently just 1 schema defined in the `Models` package in the file [Schemav1.swift](SwiftGRDBTCA/Packages/Sources/Models/SchemaV1.swift) file. the next.
+Unlike the SwiftDataTCA app, there is currently just 1 schema defined in the `Models` package in the file [Schemav1.swift](SwiftGRDBTCA/Packages/Sources/Models/SchemaV1.swift) file.
 The schema contains the GRDB Swift structs that map to SQL table definitions.
-Although this is not as concise is the case with SwiftData, it is also much less mysterious -- properties and relationships are spelled out in very readable form, and there is always the option to drop down into raw SQL if need be.
+Although this is not as concise as the case with SwiftData, it is also much less mysterious -- properties and relationships are spelled out in very readable form, and there is always the option to drop down into raw SQL if need be.
+For instance, this schema supports searching of the movie titles using the full-text search facility in the FTS5 extension.

 ## Tests